-1. These by-laws shall apply to all competitions held in New Zealand in any of the following: 1.1.
-Highland bagpipe music, excepting practice chanter competitions and competitions for Pipe Bands or competitions run by a pipe band or pipe bands and confined to its or their own members.
+- 1. These by-laws shall apply to all competitions held in New Zealand in any of the following: 1.1.1 Highland bagpipe music, excepting practice chanter competitions and competitions for Pipe Bands or competitions run by a pipe band or pipe bands and confined to its or their own members.
 Organisers of invitational events shall apply to the Executive Committee of the Piping and Dancing Association for dispensation from these bylaws.

-1.2.
-Highland dancing and the dancing of hornpipes, jigs and Irish reels.

-1.3.
-The wearing of the Highland garb.

-2. In these bylaws the term "the Association" means the Piping and Dancing Association of New Zealand (Incorporated).
-"The Council" means the Council of the Association, and "the Centre" means the Centre or Branch of the Association for the district concerned.
-"The Academy" means the New Zealand Academy of Highland and National Dancing (Incorporated).
-Unless inconsistent with the context, words importing the singular number include the plural and words importing the plural number include the singular, and words importing the masculine gender include females.
+1.1.2 Highland dancing and the dancing of hornpipes, jigs and Irish - 1.1.3 The wearing of the Highland garb. - 1.2 In these bylaws the terms: - 1.2.1 "The Association" means the Piping and Dancing Association of New Zealand (Incorporated). - 1.2.2 "The Council" means the Council of the Association, and "the Centre" means the Centre or Branch of the Association for the district concerned. - 1.2.3 "The Academy" means the New Zealand Academy of Highland and National Dancing (Incorporated). - 1.2.4 Unless inconsistent with the context, words importing the singular number include the plural and words importing the plural number include the singular. - 1.2.5 Male(s) include all who identify as male and female(s) include all who identify as female. - 2.1.

-2.1.
 The Association policy over the years has been that New Zealand dancers should have freedom of choice overseas, while complying with the rules of the organisation controlling the competition.